 The Richest Man in Babylon by George Samuel Clause

-Written in 1926, this The Richest Man in Babylon may often get overlooked as a top financial read with some of today’s heavy hitters.
+Written in 1926, The Richest Man in Babylon may often get overlooked as a top financial read with some of today’s heavy hitters.
 However, it’s a book I recommend hands down to everyone that is seeking to gain financial wisdom.
 It is plain and simple advice set up as common sense stories that will not only enlighten you but keep you entertained as well.
-It’s just a really good book for those that don’t like to read self-help types of literature that tell you to do A, B, and C to get E, F, and G. Without a doubt, it’s a down-to-earth book chocked full of knowledge that if followed will help you get on the financial track you’ve been looking for.
+It’s just a really good book for those that don’t like to read the typical self-help books that tell you to do A, B, and C to get E, F, and G. Without a doubt, it’s a down-to-earth book chocked full of knowledge that if followed will help you get on the financial track you’ve been looking for.

 Think and Grow Rich by Napoleon Hill/Ben Holder-Crowther

 This is another old book, published in 1937, that is actually considered the original motivational book.
 It’s one of the founding books that every financier will ever read.
 The premise of Think and Grow Rich is, what makes a winner?
 Basically, exploring how to succeed at whatever you do in life.
 Hill wrote the book during the Great Depression in an attempt to propel his readers to change the course of their future.
 He basically says—you can do this if you stop and think.

 Rich Dad Poor Dad by Robert Kiyosaki

 Considered the #1 personal finance book of all time, Kiyosaki tells his readers of two dads…supposedly his real father and the father of his best friend.
 The two men have completely different attitudes when comes to money—one understands how money works and the other doesn’t.
 In Rich Dad Poor Dad, Kiyosaki contends that it’s a mindset that will help you develop the habits you need in order to build wealth, claiming it’s not where you were born…it’s not the circumstances you face in life…it’s basically all about your habits.